What to Include in an LP Data Room

 To better understand portfolio construction at a high level check out this post.

-This should be an excel file spreadsheet detailing your previous investments as well as a roll-up summary.
-The column headers should include Company Name, Initial Investment Date, Initial Stage, Current Ownership, Realized Capital, Fair Market Value, Multiple of Capital, and IRR.
+This should be an Excel file spreadsheet detailing your previous investments as well as a roll-up summary.
+The column headers should include the Company Name, Initial Investment Date, Initial Stage, Current Ownership, Realized Capital, Fair Market Value, Multiple of Capital, and IRR.

 If you’re raising your first fund and don’t have a fund track record, include examples of angel investments, SPVs, or personal investments.
 Be sure to specify how you found the deal and your specific involvement.